Skip to content

 ZoneWire has analyzed 0 meetings in Dallas and detected 0 mentions of etj (extraterritorial jurisdiction).

-Recent Meetings with ETJ (Extraterritorial Jurisdiction) Activity
+Recent ETJ (Extraterritorial Jurisdiction) meetings in Dallas

 No meetings with etj (extraterritorial jurisdiction) activity found yet.
-Check back soon — we're monitoring every session.
+Check back soon.
+We're monitoring every session.

 ETJ (Extraterritorial Jurisdiction) Regulations in Texas